DarkGhostHunter/Captchavel/README.md

 When testing your application, you may want to mock the reCAPTCHA responses from the servers.
 There is no need to the whole client, you can use the `fake()` method of the `Captchavel` facade.

-> When mocking requests, there is no need to add any reCAPTCHA token to your tests.
+> When mocking requests, there is no need to add any reCAPTCHA token or secrets in your tests.

 Since you will have access to the Response to check if it was made by a robot or a human, simply use the `asHuman()` and `asRobot()` methods to score `1.0` or `0.0`, respectively.